Preparing for Internationalization (i18n)

 Don't use concatenation

-It can be tempting to write something like this: t("key") + " " + author to append dynamic data to a translation, but this will make translation impossible in languages with different word order.
+It can be tempting to write something like t("key") + " " + author to append dynamic data to a translation, but this will make translation impossible in languages with different word order.

 For simple use cases, use interpolation: "key": "Written by {{author}}" and t("key", { author }).